mswantek68/Watercooler/README.md

 GROUP BY [GroupAssigned], [AssignmentDate];
 END
 ```
+## The SQL DacPac
+This file is the structure of the db and tables need by the pipelines, etc. Restore this file using the [Deploy data-tier Application](https://learn.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications?view=sql-server-ver16) in SSMS.
+This will created the same tables used in this deployment, where you can then load your user data.

 ## Additional Info
 I have just added the detail to the repo, and will be adding additional background and detail over time.
 I created this during my onboarding to Microsoft in 2021.
 It was utilized up until a reorganization occured in my organization.
 I hope someone can find value in it!